Why we have fallen hard for the Senegal World Cup team

 Senegal is currently Africa's best chance and they are carrying the hopes of a continent on their shoulders.
 No pressure guys!

 And who can forget their cool celebration dance after they scored.
-Hopefully we will see many more of this dance as the World Cup progresses.
+Hopefully we will see much more of this dance as the World Cup progresses.

 They have the coolest coach